Tuition and Fees

 (For more details about the sports achievement scholarship, please refer to the AUC application form).

-Students who were not awarded the sports achievement scholarship at admission, but participated in the National Universities Championship may be granted a cash award according to the criteria which will be determined every year by the Dean of Students and the Sports Office according to the allocated funds and number of winners of gold, silver and bronze medals.
+Students participate in the National Universities Championship may be granted a cash award according to the criteria which will be determined every year by the Dean of Students and the Sports Office according to the allocated funds and number of winners of gold, silver and bronze medals.
 Selected students must have a Grade Point Average of not less than 2.5 in the year of which the award is granted.
-The university financial aid committee will give the final approval on recommended candidates.

 Financial Aid and Student Work for Egyptian Students